 A lower weight means a lower AOA for the same airspeed compared to an aircraft with a higher TOW and this will result in lower induced drag.

-Increasing airspeed while maintaining altitude results in the AOA being lower and thus less induced drag generated by the wing.
+Increasing airspeed while maintaining altitude results calls for an AOA being lower and thus less induced drag generated by the wing.
 Although, parasite drag will go up.
-An aircraft just after take-off has a high AOA, low speed and as such induced drag also high and it can be some 75% of total drag.
+An aircraft just after take-off has a high AOA, low speed and as such induced drag is also high and it can be some 75% of total drag.

 Reducing induced drag

 This is the sum of parasite and induced drag and called CD.
-Drag can also be expressed in a formula, which looks remarkably like the lift formula: L = 1/2 ρ V2 x S x CD, but S stands now for frontal area instead of wing area.
+This total aircraft drag can also be expressed in a formula, which looks remarkably like the lift formula: L = 1/2 ρ V2 x S x CD, but S stands now for frontal area instead of wing area.

 The drag curve (top of the page) shows that total drag is high at slow (high AOA and mainly induced drag) and high airspeeds (low AOA and mainly parasite drag).
 Minimum drag is experienced somewhere in the middle where the lift/drag ratio is at its highest.

-This is an indication of aerodynamic efficiency of the aircraft.
+This is an indicator of aerodynamic efficiency of the aircraft.
 The highest L/D ratio is around 4° AOA for common general aviation aircraft.
 Some manufacturers sell a device which measures the pressures above and below the wing and indicating the AOA on a instrument on the panel.
 With this device pilots can fly on AoA in stead of airspeed and execute precision landings.

 Important flight speeds are obtained from the L/D ratio: maximum cruise range and maximum gliding speeds.